BCSPL Frequently Asked Questions

 The U14 to U18 Age Group - Seven (7) substitutions within the match with no re-entry within the same half and unlimited substitutions at half-time.

-- When are the evaluations for the 2006 born players?
+- What is the league calendar for the 2007 born players?

 Yes, the players will train throughout the Spring from April to June and play exhibition games and or tournaments in preparation for September.